Meteor-Community-Packages/meteor-simple-schema/README.md

 * `[Object]`
 * `[Date]`

-Note that "black box" `Object`s are not allowed.
-All non-custom `Object`s are traversed.
-This means that if you use `type: Object`, you must define all of that object's allowed properties in your schema, too.
-If you want to accept a "black box" object, create a custom object type and use `type: MyCustomObject`.

 ### label

 A string that will be used to refer to this field in validation error messages.